 Dividend Yields (And Dividend Safety)

-Dividend yield is a simple calculation—annual dividend / price x 100—that can mean a world of difference for investors, especially those reliant on income.
+Dividend yield is a simple calculation: annual dividend / price x 100.
+But this humble calculator crunch can mean a world of difference for investors, especially those reliant on income.

-Consider this.
 Let’s say you have a $1 million nest egg heading into retirement.
 If your portfolio yields 3%, you’ll collect $30,000 in dividend and interest income each year.
-If it yields 6%, though, you’ll collect $60,000—a dramatically higher number that would change your retirement calculus.
+If it yields 6%, though, you’ll collect $60,000—a dramatically higher number that would wildly alter your retirement calculus.

-To be fair, a company’s stock can plunge even if its financial situation is good; markets can sometimes be irrational.
+Understand that a company’s stock can plunge even if its financials are perfectly healthy; markets aren’t always rational.
 But very broadly speaking, if you’re comparing a company that just doubled its dividend to another company whose shares have been cut in half, you’d expect the former’s dividend health to be better.

 That’s why you should always be mindful of dividend safety, but especially when it comes to high-yield dividend stocks.
 That’s because oftentimes, the dividend is a more significant contributor to returns than price, so any danger to the dividend could undermine your investment thesis.